 The above graph summarizes the number of unique Artificial Intelligence companies funded by selected investors.
 Accel takes the top spot by having invested in a total of 20 unique Artificial Intelligence companies, which is almost 1.5X the number of companies invested by the runner-up, Intel Capital (14 companies).

-Venture Scanner is your analyst and technology powered startup research firm.
+Venture Scanner is your platform for startup landscapes, data, and research.
 If you would like access to the full Artificial Intelligence landscape and dataset, visit www.venturescanner.com/artificial-intelligence or reach out to [email protected].

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.